rdeits/cryptics/Readme.md

 ## Clue format:

-For each clue, you _must_ give the number of letters in the answer, and you _may_ give a letter pattern for the answer to follow, where a '.' represents an unknown letter.
+For each clue, you _must_ give the number of letters in the answer, and you _may_ give a letter pattern for the answer to follow, where a '.' represents an unknown letter (ignoring spaces).
 For example:

 Clue: